SPECIAL RE-BOOKING Beekeeping for Beginners 1 Day Workshop

 OUR WORKSHOPS ARE ALL-INCLUSIVE

-We'll provide you with everything you need, including: locally sourced, home grown and organic refreshments; an organic pizza lunch cooked in our outdoor, wood-fired pizza oven; and bee keeping suits for the day.
-You'll leave with plenty of notes and resources, including access to our exclusive beekeeping Facebook group and a 50% discount on our online beekeeping masterclass.
+We'll provide you with everything you need, including: locally sourced, home grown and organic refreshments; an organic pizza lunch; and bee keeping suits for the day.
+You'll leave with plenty of notes and resources, including a 50% discount on our online beekeeping masterclass.

 Bring a pair of wellies or sturdy boots with you, but please do not wear perfume or cologne as strong scents can cause problems for the bees.
 Do not drink alcohol the evening prior to attending.
 All delegates will be required to sign a declaration in order to take part in the day’s activities.
 Suitable for ages 16+.